yamogoo/alma-design-system/README.md

 These apps depend on the local packages via pnpm workspaces.

 > Files that include contributions generated or assisted by AI are explicitly annotated at the top with:
-> // Portions of this file were developed with the assistance of AI tools.
+> // This file were developed with the assistance of AI tools.

 ## Getting Started